 The movements of the actuator in operation are summed up and can be read here as the stroke number.
-Unit: 100% strokes, i.e. the path between 0 and 100 % and back.
+Unit: 100% strokes, i.e. the path between 0 and 100% and back.
 The value is written in a non-volatile memory every 15 minutes.
-It can be set to zero using the $\triangle$ increment button.
+The non-volatile memory can be set to zero using the $\triangle$ increment button.